TravisEEng/TrueAchievements-Text-Notification/README.md

 An achievement notifier using:
-1. Python as the programming language
+- Python as the programming language
-2. BeautifulSoup python library to scan TrueAchievements
+- BeautifulSoup python library to scan TrueAchievements
-3. Twilio to send text message notification
+- Twilio to send text message notification

+To run code need to have libraries installed:
+1. BeautifulSoup4 - (pip install beautifulsoup4)
+2. Requests       - (pip install requests)